RarelyCharlie/rarelycharlie.github.io/taglist.md

 ## Taglist service {#init}
 Welcome to the taglist service.

 The service is starting.
-This can take 10 seconds or so...<span id="start-spin" class="spinner"></span>
+This can take around 15 seconds...<span id="start-spin" class="spinner"></span>
 {:#start}

 The service is not available.
 Please try later.